grafana/grafana/docs/sources/packages_api/runtime/angularcomponent.md

 ## AngularComponent interface

-Used to enable rendering of Angular components within a React component without loosing proper typings.
+Used to enable rendering of Angular components within a React component without losing proper typings.

 <b>Signature</b>